 The Company has been named as a defendant in numerous product liability lawsuits involving primarily two products, diethylstilbestrol and Prozac'r'.
 The Company has accrued for its estimated exposure, including costs of litigation, with respect to all current product liability claims.
 In addition, the Company has accrued for certain future anticipated product liability claims to the extent the Company can formulate a reasonable estimate of their costs.
 The Company's estimates of these expenses are based primarily on historical claims experience and data regarding product usage.
 The Company expects the cash amounts related to the accruals to be paid out over the next several years.
 The majority of costs associated with defending and disposing of these suits are covered by insurance.
-The Company's estimate of insurance recoverables is based on existing deductibles, coverage limits, and the existing and projected future level of insolvencies among its insurance carriers.
+The Company's estimate of insurance recoveries is based on existing deductibles, coverage limits, and the existing and projected future level of insolvencies among its insurance carriers.

 Under the Comprehensive Environmental Response, Compensation, and Liability Act, commonly known as Superfund, the Company has been designated as one of several potentially responsible parties with respect to certain sites.
 Under Superfund, each responsible party may be jointly and severally liable for the entire amount of the cleanup.
 The Company also continues remediation of certain of its own sites.
-The Company has accrued for estimated Superfund cleanup costs, remediation, and certain other environmental matters, taking into account, as applicable, available information regarding site conditions, potential cleanup methods, estimated costs, and the extent to which other parties can be expected to contribute to payment of those costs.
+The Company has accrued for estimated Superfund cleanup costs, remediation, and certain other environmental matters, taking into account, as applicable, available information regarding site conditions, potential cleanup methods, estimated costs, and the extent to which other parties can be expected to contribute to the payment of those costs.
 The Company has reached a settlement with its primary liability insurance carrier providing for coverage for certain environmental liabilities and has instituted litigation seeking coverage from certain excess carriers.

 The Company has been named, along with numerous other U.S. prescription drug manufacturers, as a defendant in a large number of related actions brought by retail pharmacies alleging violations of federal and state antitrust and pricing laws.
 The federal suits include a class action on behalf of the majority of U.S. retail pharmacies.
-The Company and several other manufacturers agreed to settle the federal class action case and the anticipated settlement was accrued in the fourth quarter of 1995.
-The settlement is now final.
-Separately, in June 1997 the Company reached a settlement with a large number of the remaining plaintiffs in the federal cases.
-Related suits, brought in federal and several state courts by a large number of retail pharmacies involving claims of price discrimination or claims under other pricing laws, remain pending.
+The Company and several other manufacturers agreed to settle the federal class action case.
+The Company has also settled with a large number of the remaining retail pharmacies.
+Still pending are related suits brought in federal and some state courts by a large number of retail pharmacies involving claims of price discrimination or claims under other pricing laws.
 Additional cases have been brought on behalf of consumers in several states.

-The environmental liabilities and litigation accruals have been reflected in the Company's consolidated balance sheet at the gross amount of approximately \$390 million at September 30, 1997.
-Estimated insurance recoverables have been reflected as assets in the consolidated balance sheet of approximately \$240 million at September 30, 1997.
+The environmental liabilities and litigation accruals have been reflected in the Company's consolidated balance sheet at the gross amount of approximately \$325 million at June 30, 1998.
+Estimated insurance recoverables have been reflected as assets in the consolidated balance sheet of approximately \$241 million at June 30, 1998.